 To me, two minutes seems like a long time, but that's how long the American Dental Association recommends people brush their teeth.

-The Sonicare Essence has a built-in 2-minute timer that activates each time you turn it on.
-So, I just brush until it automatically shuts off.
+The Sonicare Essence has a built-in two-minute timer that activates each time I turn it on.
+So I brush until it automatically shuts off.

 It's a good balance between price and quality

 I've been using electric toothbrushes for a while.
 About two years ago, I read that harsh brushing could injure gums (yikes).
 Then, one day, my gums bled as I tried to remove the gunk behind my teeth.

 At first, I settled on a $5 Oral B toothbrush, which gave out after a few months of use.

 Then, I got a $100 Colgate Smart toothbrush as a gift.
 I used it for a few months.
 But I wasn't a huge fan of the brush shape; it never seemed to clean thoroughly and the smart tech kind of freaked me out.

 When my Sonicare Essence dies (it hasn't yet), I'll buy another Sonicare toothbrush.

 If you just want a basic electric toothbrush that thoroughly cleans your teeth, this is the way to go.

 It features a traditionally shaped brush head, a tilted design to make it easy to reach back molars, a two-week battery life and a strong sonic vibration.